 There are many types of recoverable damages available in an asbestos case.
 These include economic, as well as non-economic damages.
 For example, you may be able to recover the expenses of medical care, lost and future wages, lost earning capacity and rehabilitation costs.
 You may also seek damages for mental issues such as emotional distress.
 In some cases, it may even be possible to recover punitive damages for extremely dangerous behavior by the defendant.

-If you have suffered an asbestos-related illness, contact an experienced lawyer at Spencer and Collier, PLLC.
+If you have suffered an asbestos-related illness, contact an experienced lawyer at Spencer and Jensen, PLLC.
 A personal injury lawyer can assist you with your case.